Resident Mentoring Program

-- Each resident will be paired with one faculty member mentor.
-Residents should provide their faculty mentor with copies of updated CV and research publications.
-Residents and faculty mentors should establish early on in the relationship a mutually-agreed frequency of meeting and set of goals for the relationship.
+- Each resident will be paired with one faculty member.
+Resident provides faculty mentor with copies of updated CV and research publications.

-- Pairing of mentors and residents will take into consideration career goals, interests, and faculty availability.
+- Pairing of mentors and residents will take into consideration career goals, interests, and faculty member availability.

 - Faculty members will be assigned one resident per academic year.

-- The program recognizes that as a person’s career interests evolve, they may need to change to a more appropriate mentor.
-Their current mentor can serve as a guide in choosing a mentor who will be more tailored to their career goals.
+- The program recognizes that as a resident’s career interests evolve, they may need to change to a more appropriate mentor.
+The current mentor can serve as a guide in choosing a new mentor whose interests and expertise are more aligned with the mentee’s career goals.

 - In the case of more than one senior resident with similar career interests requesting the same mentor, the decision to accept an additional mentee is at the discretion of the faculty mentor.

-- Proposed changes in mentor assignment must be communicated to Dr. Hébert, the program director’s office and all interested parties for approval.
-This ensures adequate documentation of mentorship relationships.
+- Proposed changes in mentor assignment must be communicated to the Program Director’s office, and to all interested parties, for approval.
+This ensures adequate documentation of mentor-mentee relationships.

-- A quarterly evaluation form will be completed by both the mentor and mentee as a way to monitor the perceived usefulness of the mentorship program.
-The evaluation will also serve as an impetus to regularly schedule faculty-resident meetings on at least a quarterly basis.
-This evaluation form is intended to be used as a tool to monitor the program and implement improvement strategies.
-This is not intended to be an individual evaluation of either mentors or mentees.
-The evaluation will be submitted to the program director’s office via the New Innovations web site on a quarterly basis.
+- A quarterly evaluation form will be completed by the mentor and the mentee, to monitor the perceived usefulness of the mentorship program.
+(The evaluation will also serve as an impetus to regularly schedule faculty-resident meetings on at least a quarterly basis.)
+The evaluation form is intended to be used as a tool to assess the program and implement improvement strategies.
+It is not intended to be an evaluation of either the mentor or the mentee.
+The evaluation will be submitted, on a quarterly basis, to the Program Director’s office via the New Innovations web site.